 - His detestability is derived from something unnatural like the dead coming back to life, the undead, or being composed of the parts of numerous dead people.

-- Love—either as its main squeeze or as a backstory for the journey of a monster.
+- Love—either as the monster’s main motivation or as a backstory for the creature’s journey.

 Probe-filing of Dracula